puppetlabs/puppetlabs-stdlib/README.markdown

   * Plus all of the above, but any combination of values passed as strings ('false' or "false").
   * Plus all of the above, but with incorrect combinations of negative integer values.
-  * Plus all of the above, but with non-integer crap in arrays or maximum / minimum argument.
+  * Plus all of the above, but with non-integer items in arrays or maximum / minimum argument.

   *Type*: statement.